-The University of Arkansas Community College at Morrilton is accredited by the Higher Learning Commission of the North Central Association (www.ncahlc.org).
+The University of Arkansas Community College at Morrilton is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
 This accreditation is emblematic of UACCM's commitment to providing a quality education for its students.